Large deviations for the 3D dimer model: Free-boundary tilings, asymptotic flows, and Wasserstein distance

 \subsection{Properties of Ent}

-Recall that $AF(R)$ denotes the space of asymptotic flows on $R$, and $AF(R,b)$ denotes the asymptotic flows on $R$ with boundary value $b$.
-Both are equipped with the Wasserstein metric $d_W$ (see Section \ref{sec:asympflows}).
-Here we use the properties of the mean-current entropy function $\ent$ to prove things about $\Ent$, the entropy functional on asymptotic flows given by
+As above, $AF(R)$ denotes the space of asymptotic flows on $R$, and $AF(R,b)$ denotes the asymptotic flows on $R$ with boundary value $b$.
+Both are equipped with the Wasserstein metric on flows $d_W$ (see Section \ref{section: wasserstein for tiling flows}).
+Here we use the properties of the mean-current entropy function $\ent$ from Section~\ref{sec:entropy} to prove things about $\Ent$, the entropy functional on asymptotic flows given by

 As Corollaries of Lemma \ref{lemma: entropy_concave}, Theorem \ref{theorem: entropy is strictly concave} and Lemma \ref{lemma: entropy_continuous} respectively we get that \begin{cor} The entropy functional $\Ent$ is concave on $AF(R)$.
 Further, $\Ent$ is strictly concave when restricted to the space of asymptotic flows which are valued in $\mc O\setminus \mc E$. \end{cor} \begin{cor} If $f_n \to f$ almost everywhere in $R$, then $\Ent(f) = \lim_{n\to \infty} \Ent(f_n)$. \end{cor}